hey friend,

 share:

-In order to have a *chance* of sticking to your home build budget, you’ll need to make some sacrifices and might not be able to get everything you want in your future home.
-Don’t let this discourage you though!
+In order to have a *chance* of sticking to your home build budget, you’ll most likely need to make some sacrifices and might not be able to get everything you want in your future home.
+I don’t want this to discourage you though.
 It’s simply a fact that we all deal with it when building a home.
-So let’s stay positive and talk about the best upgrades when building a house so you can splurge where it matters!
+So let’s stay positive and talk about 8 home upgrades that are worth it when building so that you can splurge where it matters!

-This isn’t a one-size-fits-all approach.
-I can give you ideas, but the ultimate choice of where to upgrade should be based on your own must-haves.
+Soooo … I’m here to give you ideas of where I think you’ll get the most bang for your buck when upgrading, but the ultimate choice of where to upgrade items in YOUR home should be based on your own list of must-haves.

 STRUCTURAL VS NON-STRUCTURAL UPGRADES